View of an old town with a stone church on a hill, surrounded by houses with tiled roofs and many trees, with mountains in the background.

 It was an extension of the medieval village within the city walls, dating back to the 16th century.

-Historically, the square was a gathering place: a place to stroll, wash clothes, chat with neighbors, and enjoy a friendly break in the shade of a hackberry tree and near the cool water.
+Historically, the square was a gathering place: a place to stroll, wash clothes, chat with neighbors, and enjoy a friendly break in the shade of a hackberry tree near the cool water.

 Place de la Fontaine retains its Provençal charm: stone facades, greenery, and light that changes with the seasons.